Mirus AN-ACC Calculator

 The Average Daily Subsidy for all permanent residents with an ACFI assessment today is $190.52 (as of 24/8/21).
 This equates to an annual expenditure of $12.48 billion of ACFI subsidy paid.
 The Government has committed $17.7 billion over five years in additional aged care funding.
 This release from The Hon Greg Hunt MP earmarks $3.9 billion to increase the amount of front line care minutes and $3.2 billion to fund a Basic Daily Fee Supplement of $10 per resident per day.
 Both of these expenditures will be paid via AN-ACC subsidy, along with Viability and Homeless supplements.

 Therefore, the Average Daily Subsidy will be higher with AN-ACC than what it is today with ACFI.
-The Department of Health notes that the National Weighted Activity Unit (NWAU) starting price on 1 October 2022, “will be higher than the ACFI average of $185 per day”.
 It is important to note that the Basic Daily Fee Supplement, the Viability supplement and the Homeless supplement are being paid today and will simply transition from a dedicated supplement to part of the AN-ACC subsidy.

-Based on the earmarked budget items, adding between $1b – $1.4b to annual subsidy expenditure would result in an average daily subsidy between $206 – $212 or an NWAU value between $185 – $190.
+Based on the earmarked budget items, adding $2b to annual subsidy expenditure would result in an Average Daily Subsidy (ADS) of $225 or an NWAU value of $216.80.